Retail Business Consultant: Stock, Margin and Growth Review

 The customer journey includes signage, product layout, staff confidence, service standards, online listings, website content, click and collect, delivery, returns and follow-up.
 Small friction points can reduce conversion even when demand exists.

 For retail businesses with an online presence, the review should also check product pages, local search visibility, Google Business Profile quality and whether website visitors have a clear route to buy or enquire.
+A marketing optimisation review is most useful once the commercial offer and conversion path are clear.

 Plan growth around cash and capacity